Solar Charging System for Electric Cars

 How to Choose an Electric Vehicle when you have Solar Panels

-There are other aspects to remember:
+There are other aspects to keep in mind:

-You will need to calculate the typical daily usage of electricity for your home and then add the electric car.
-This will help you figure out the amount of solar panels you’ll need.
-Also, consider the future plans you have in mind and how they will affect the amount of energy you consume.
-You might require more panels in the event that you intend to increase your family size, increase in size your home or even work at your home.
+You’ll need to figure out the daily average usage of electricity for your home and then include the electric car.
+This will help you figure out the amount of solar panels that you will need.
+Also, think about your future plans and how they will affect the amount of energy you consume.
+You might require additional panels if you plan to expand your family or increase in size your house or work at your home.

-In addition to the usage, there are many other factors you should consider:
+Other than usage, there are many other factors you should consider:

-If net metering is available in your area, however it is possible that you do not need the use of a solar battery.
-The utility company will credit you for any solar excess that you transmit back to grid power during day.
-They can then be utilized at night to cover the cost of charging your electric vehicle if the solar panels don’t produce power.
+Net metering may be in place in your area it is possible that you do not need solar batteries.
+The utility company you use credits you for any solar excess that you transfer into the grid throughout the daytime.
+The credits are used in the evening to pay for charging your electric vehicle in the event that the solar panels don’t produce power.

 Rebates and incentives to charge electric vehicles using solar energy